brianhouse/open_circuits/guide/servos.md

 # Servos

-A servomechanism is a little motor with a built-in sensor that can (reasonably) accurately rotate its arm to a specific position.
+A servomechanism is a little motor with a built-in sensor that can (somewhat) accurately rotate its arm to a specific position.
 It's the fundamental means of performing physical actions with microcontrollers, whether that's opening a container or flapping some wings.
 Additionally, there are "continuous rotation servos" which are just motors that can be turned at a specific speed.

 To use servos with the ESP32, we need to use a second circuit board that stacks on top of it.
 This second board includes a PCA9685 chip, which controls the servos, and an interface so the ESP32 and PCA9685 can talk to each other.
 It also has various headers to attach and power the servos.
 This board plugs right into the top of the ESP32.